nurcos/rock-paper-scissors/README.md

-original game was console only, added GUI at later done after learning Javascript basics
+original game was console only, added GUI at later date after learning Javascript basics